Clinical guidelines

 Maternity and neonatal

-This site refers to the Maternity and Neonatal Clinical Guidelines page and contains information specific to the care of mothers and babies during the COVID-19 pandemic including flowcharts for neonates of suspected or confirmed COVID-19 mothers, operational frameworks for COVID-19 maternity and neonatal services as well as videos and consumer information.
+Read about COVID-19 guidance for maternity and neonatal services to get information about the care of mothers and babies during the COVID-19 pandemic, including flowcharts for neonates of suspected or confirmed COVID-19 mothers, operational frameworks for COVID-19 maternity and neonatal services, as well as videos and consumer information.

 Aboriginal and Torres Strait Islander people